Petition To Cancel Brexit Breaks U.K. Government Website, Tops 1 Million Signatures

 With a nod to its heritage, the bot refers to the petition's signatories as "mofos."
 It also advises, "Don't click the link to the petition unless you haven't signed it!"

-Other posts simply state, "The petition site is knackered."
+Other tweets simply state, "The petition site is knackered."

-It's not likely that the online petition will cause Prime Minister May, opposition leader Jeremy Corbyn and others at the heart of the Brexit debate to simply pull the plug on a process that has now been in the works for more than two years.
-But it's a reminder of how deep the divide is over leaving the EU, and how close the Brexit vote was in 2016, when 17.4 million people in the U.K. voted to leave and 16.1 million voted to stay.
+It's not likely that the online petition will cause May, opposition leader Jeremy Corbyn and others at the heart of the Brexit debate to simply pull the plug on a process that has now been in the works for more than two years.
+But it's a reminder of how deep the divide is over leaving the EU and how close the Brexit vote was in 2016, when 17.4 million people in the U.K. voted to leave and 16.1 million voted to stay.

 The new petition also paints a map of where the "remain" sentiment runs strong in the U.K., with areas such as London, Cambridge and Manchester showing the most support, along with Glasgow and Edinburgh in Scotland.